-Pompe disease is a rare (estimated at 1 in every 40,000 births), inherited and often fatal disorder that disables the heart and skeletal muscles.
-It is caused by mutations in a gene that makes an enzyme called acid alpha-glucosidase (GAA).
-Normally, the body uses GAA to break down glycogen, a stored form of sugar used for energy.
-The enzyme performs its function in intracellular compartments called lysosomes.
-Lysosomes are known to function as cellular clearinghouses; they ingest multiple substances including glycogen, which is converted by the GAA into glucose, a sugar that fuels muscles.
+Pompe disease (also known as acid-maltase disease and glycogen storage disease II) is a rare genetic disorder that causes progressive weakness to the heart and skeletal muscles.
+It is caused by mutations in a gene that makes an enzyme called acid alpha-glucosidase (GAA), which the body uses to break down glycogen, a stored form of sugar used for energy.
+The enzyme performs its function in intracellular compartments called lysosomes, which function as cellular clearinghouses.
+Lysosomes ingest multiple substances including glycogen, which is converted by the GAA into glucose, a sugar that fuels muscles.

-Early onset (or the infantile form) is the result of complete or near complete deficiency of GAA.
-Symptoms begin in the first months of life, with feeding problems, poor weight gain, muscle weakness, floppiness, and head lag.
+- Early onset (infantile form) is caused by the complete or near complete deficiency of GAA.
+Symptoms begin in the first months of life, with feeding problems, poor weight gain, trouble breathing, muscle weakness, enlarged heart, floppiness, and head lag.
 Many infants with Pompe disease also have enlarged tongues.
-Most babies die from cardiac or respiratory complications before their first birthday.
+Without enzyme replacement therapy, most babies die from cardiac or respiratory complications before their first birthday.

 - Late onset (juvenile/adult) results from partial deficiency of GAA and can begin as early as the first decade of childhood or well into adulthood.
 Muscle weakness progresses to death from respiratory failure after several years.
 The heart is usually not involved.